gregphillips03/dsci401/README.md

 vif["features"] = X.columns;
 ```

-+ These are the variable that resolved to infinity:
++ These are the variables that resolved to infinity:

 ```python
 BsmtFin_SF_1